-Each registered organization can sell up to five brands of medical marijuana.
-One brand must be low-THC and high-CBD, and another brand must contain equal amounts of THC and CBD.
+Each Registered Organization can sell up to five brands of medical marijuana.
+One brand must be low THC and high CBD, and one brand must contain equal amounts of THC and CBD.
 They also are banned from selling the unprocessed whole flower.
 Additionally, they must adhere to the marijuana pricing policies of the Commissioner of the New York State Department of Health.

 Bloomfield Industries, Inc.

-Bloomfield Industries does not refer to their dispensaries as retail areas, instead calling them Patient Resource Centers.
+Bloomfield Industries does not refer to their dispensaries as retail areas and instead call them Patient Resource Centers.
 They currently have three locations but will be opening their fourth location in Manhattan soon.
 They recommend making an appointment to ensure short wait times and the best service possible

 Williamsville (serving the Buffalo-area)